cevhyruz/dotfiles/README.md

   Three layer IDE tmux, bash, nvim

-# Please don't astray to what the real purpose of my Dotfiles
+# Please don't astray to what the real purpose of this Dotfiles

     Bash, TMUX, VIM
 # - It should be an interactive, customizable IDE like for